 In the year 2839, the notorious criminal Mon*Star escaped from Penal Planet 10 located in the Limbo Galaxy, one hundred light years from Earth.
 With him, he freed a mob of the most ruthless criminals in the galaxy to assist in his quest for galactic domination.
 He then set up a nearly indestructible fortress on the Brimstar planet as his base of operations.

 Head of Federal Interplanetary Force H, Jonathan Quick, was promoted leader of the SilverHawks and given the name Quicksilver.
-Tough as nails twins Emily and Will Hart—designated Steelheart and Steelwill—were technicians and designers who could telepathically communicate with one another.
-Guitar picking ace pilot Bluegrass was chosen to fly the team’s cutting edge spaceship, the Mirage.
-He was the only member not enhanced with the self-propulsion systems that allowed the other members to navigate through space without the assistance of a ship, but he did have a funky futuristic guitar on which he played sonic notes to physically wallop his foes.
+Tough as nails twins Emily and Will Hart — designated Steelheart and Steelwill — were technicians and designers who could telepathically communicate with one another.
+Guitar picking ace pilot Bluegrass flew the team’s cutting edge spaceship, the Mirage.
+He was the only member not enhanced with the self-propulsion systems that allowed the other members to navigate through space without the assistance of a ship.
+He did, however, have a funky futuristic guitar on which he played sonic notes to physically wallop his foes.
 The final member of the team was a mathematical genius from the planet of the Mimes called the Copper Kidd.
 He spoke in a highly synthesized voice that made him difficult to understand.

 Each episode ended with a short segment in which Bluegrass quizzed the Copper Kidd with questions about the Solar System.
 Perhaps the segment was meant to offset the liberties taken by the production staff in ignoring the inhospitable (and therefore creatively stifling) properties of space in the series.
 Much of the action took place in the depths of space, and characters had no trouble living or speaking outside of the protective shelter of their space vehicles, many of which weren’t even enclosed.
 It’s possible that space in the Limbo Galaxy had some type of atmosphere, because a good many outposts were set on exposed asteroids as well.
 Regardless, the end segment provided some real knowledge that had a good chance of being remembered because it was delivered as part of an entertaining format.